Iamafshiin/SafeDriveRL/README.md

-# Autonomous Driving with Reinforcement Learning for Safety and Security
+# Autonomous Driving with Reinforcement Learning for First-Prioritizing Safety over Security

 This project implements a reinforcement learning (RL) system to ensure **safety** and **security** in autonomous driving environments.
 It uses **Proximal Policy Optimization (PPO)** to train agents for safe driving behavior and for detecting and mitigating security threats such as **GPS spoofing** and **Man-in-the-Middle (MitM) attacks**.
 The system follows a **MAPE-K loop** to monitor, analyze, plan, and execute decisions based on environmental data and security threats.